The Human Radiome Project (THRP)

 AqQua aims to build the first foundational pelagic imaging model using billions of aquatic images worldwide.
 These images, spanning species from plankton, will help an AI classify species, extract traits, and estimate carbon content, offering key insights into biodiversity, ecosystem health, and the biological carbon pump's role in climate regulation.

-Image: NicoElNino on Shutterstock
+Image: NicoElNino on Shutterstock | info

 Synergy Unit